The Forbidden History of Heavenly Mother

 “The woman is dependent both on the hunting, mating, killing, and sacrificing male-the ‘knife of the Great Goddess,’ the phallus that bloodily opens the female and on the plow that tears open the earth.”
 (The Great Mother: An Analysis of the Archetype, trans.
 Ralph Manheim, Princeton University Press, 1963 [orig.
 1955])

-The biblical text echoes this same cycle of life, death, and return: “Dust thou art, and unto dust shalt thou return” (Genesis 3:19).
-As if to say: we are born from the womb of a woman, we die and return to the womb of the earth, and from that earth we may be reborn.
+The biblical text echoes this same rhythm of life, death, and return: “Dust thou art, and unto dust shalt thou return” (Genesis 3:19).
+As if to say: we are born from the womb of a woman, we die and return to the womb of the earth, and from that earth we may yet be reborn.

 3500 BC – The Bronze Age, Inanna, and the Mother Goddess’s Rise and Fall